Fathers’ Rights (Paternity)

 WHAT TO CONSIDER BEFORE TAKING ACTION?

-Mothers of children who were born outside of marriage are legally entitled to all of the time with their children and are entitled to make all of the decisions about their children.
-Upon entry of a Parenting Plan, the other parent will likely receive time with the children and a right to be involved in the decision-making process.
-In cases where there has been domestic violence, the mother may not want the other parent to have time with the children or to be involved in decision-making.
+Mothers of children who were born outside of marriage are legally entitled to all of the time with their children if the Father has not established paternity (See Paternity, Timesharing Rights, and Parental Responsibilities) and are entitled to make all of the decisions about their children when the Father has not.
+When paternity has been established but a Parenting Plan has not been entered, the parents have equal rights to time and decision making with the children.
+Upon entry of a Parenting Plan, the other parent will likely receive specific court ordered time with the children and a right to be involved in the decision–making process.
+In cases where there has been domestic violence, the mother may not want the other parent to be established as the Father, have time with the children, or to be involved in decision–making.

-If the court establishes a person as the father of a child, they may be required to pay child support, carry health insurance, pay for uncovered medical expenses, and other child-related costs.
-The child will gain certain inheritance rights and potential public benefits rights that arise from the relationship with the father.
+If as person is established as the father of a child, they may be required to pay child support, carry health insurance, pay for uncovered medical expenses, and other child-related costs.
+The child will gain certain inheritance rights and potential public benefits rights that arise from the relationship with the Father.